Amogh9000/salarypred/README.md

 - **Laggy Performance:** Visualizations over large files or training multiple models can make the app temporarily slow.
 Use streamlined data and adjust checkboxes to view only the necessary charts.
 - **Module Not Found:** If you get errors like `ModuleNotFoundError: No module named 'plotly'`, ensure you installed all packages from `requirements.txt`.
-- **Class Imbalance Note:** The built-in dataset is imbalanced.
-Most predictions may fall into the "`<=50K`" category unless using class balancing techniques.

 ---